adowneywall/Tutorials/statistics/bayesian/bayesianIntroWithBRMS.md

     The probability of an event is measured by the degree of logical support there is for the event to occur.
 According to this definition, a probability is nothing but a generalization of classical logic.

-The first definition illustrates a core tenant of frequentist statistics; only events that are both random and repeatable (e.g. coin flips) have probabilities.
+The *first definition illustrates a core tenant of frequentist statistics*; only events that are both random and repeatable (e.g. coin flips) have probabilities.
 This is because we can only know the probability of an event if we have evaluated the likelihood of that event over many trials.
-This allow means that frequentist would not attach prior probabilities to any statistic test (or hypothesis).
+This means that frequentists would not attach prior probabilities to any statistical test (or hypothesis).

-If we consider the second definition, we can see Bayesians have a greater degree of flexibility in there interpretation.
-Practically speaking, Bayesians would argue that we can often large information from the sample data to estimate prior probabilities of certain events (or hypotheses) occuring.
+If we consider the second definition, we can see Bayesians have a greater degree of flexibility in their interpretation.
+Practically speaking, Bayesians would argue that we can often leverage information from the sample data to estimate prior probabilities of certain events (or hypotheses) occuring.

 ### 1.2 Conceptual Example

+Say, the problem involves estimating the average height of all men who are currently in or have ever attended college.
+We assume that the height has a normal distribution and that the standard deviation is available.
+Therefore, all we need to estimate is the mean.

 **Frequentist Approach**

-A frequentist would reason that since the mean height is an actual number, they cannot assign a random probability to it being equal to, less than, or greater than a certain value.
+A frequentist would reason that since mean height is an actual number, you cannot assign a random probability to it being equal to, less than, or greater than a certain value.

 Therefore, a frequentist would collect some sample data from the universal data and estimate the mean as the value which is most